Casino Royale (2006)

 James Bond: The name's Bond...
 James Bond.

-Vesper Lynd: There isn't enough room for me and your ego.
+Vesper Lynd: [standing inside the elevator to James who is standing in front of her outside the elevator] There isn't enough room for me and your ego.

 James Bond: [after reading a note left by M and seeing the Aston Martin] I love you too M.

-Villiers: [calling M up in the middle of the night] He's in the Bahamas.
+Villiers: [calling M up in the middle of the night in her bed] He's in the Bahamas.

-M: You woke me to share his holiday plans?
+M: [through video conference] You woke me to share his holiday plans?

-Le Chiffre: [trying to keep calm] I'll get the money.
-Tell them I'll, I'll get the money.
+Le Chiffre: [trying to calm an assassin] I'll get the money.
+Tell them I'll-I'll get the money.

 Mr. White: Money isn't as valuable to our organization as knowing who to trust.

-Le Chiffre: [after striking Bond with a knotted rope] You know, I never understood all these elaborate tortures.
+Le Chiffre: [after striking Bond with a knotted rope inside a steel chamber] You know, I never understood all these elaborate tortures.
 It's the simplest thing... to cause more pain than a man can possibly endure.

 [strikes Bond again, this time harder]